AdrianMinnich/ChatIRC/README.md

 # ChatServer
-Simple IRC server which allows to connect couple of clients.
-IP address and listening port of the server are given as first and second command argument.
+Simple multithreaded IRC server which allows to connect multiple clients.
+Server need to be run with first parameter as a listening port.

 TO DO: Change checking message length from client to server side